AigozhiyevB/twitter-nlp/README.md

-# Example Sentiment Analysis with TensorFlow, LogisticRegression and CatBoost
+# Example Sentiment Analysis with TensorFlow, PyTorch, LogisticRegression and CatBoost

-This is an example project for sentiment analysis using TensorFlow.
+This is an example project for sentiment analysis using TensorFlow and PyTorch.
 Sentiment analysis is the process of determining the sentiment or emotional tone of text, identifying whether it is positive, negative, neutral or irrelivant.

 ## Project Description

 In this project, we utilize TensorFlow to build a machine learning model capable of classifying textual data based on sentiment.
 We will train the model on available datasets and evaluate its performance on new data.
-We are going to compare results with LogisticRegression and CatBoost.
+We are going to compare results with Pytorch, LogisticRegression and CatBoost.

 ## Project goal